Nerwyn/ha-nunjucks/README.md

 const renderedString = renderTemplate(this.hass, templateString);
 ```

-Rather than rendering templates on the backend, this
+Rather than rendering templates on the backend, nunjucks renders templates on the frontend.
+This repository uses the Home Assistant object present in all custom cards to read entity state data.

 ## Available Extensions